 What is silicone?

-Silicone, otherwise known as caulk, is used to fill or seal crevices and seams in order to make them completely water and airtight.
+Silicone is used to fill or seal crevices and seams in order to make them completely water and airtight.
 This product is most commonly seen around the edge of windows and where such fittings as baths and sinks reach the tile surrounding them.
 Much more flexible than grout, it can absorb movement where grout would be liable to suffer cracking.

 Applying silicone sealant is much more difficult than applying grout, as precision is key to achieving that perfect finish.
 Unlike grout, it is strong enough to adhere to the surface of tiles and fittings, which is why being attentive when applying the product is paramount to ensure you don’t have any of the mix messily attached where you don’t want it.
 Unlike grout, it shouldn’t be used in large spaces when renovating your bathroom, as it can shrink over time, meaning you’ll be left with inviting spaces for water to sit in and develop mould.

 Renovating your bathroom with grout